Parallel and I/O-efficient Randomisation of Massive Networks using Global Curveball Trades: Randomisation schemes

-The Simple Undirected Curveball algorithm randomises a graph by repeatedly selecting random pairs of nodes $\{i,j\}$ and selecting a random permutation $\sigma$ on the disjoint neighbours.
-The corresponding Markov chain is irreducible, aperiodic and symmetric and hence converges to the uniform distribution \cite{Carstens2016}.
+Simple Undirected Curveball randomises a graph by repeatedly selecting a node pair $\{i,j\}$ and permutation $\sigma$ on the disjoint neighbours uniformly at random.
+Its Markov chain is irreducible, aperiodic and symmetric and hence converges to the uniform distribution \cite{Carstens2016}.